makkus/freckles/README.rst

 Examples
 ********

-*freckles* is designed in a way so it is possible to easily and quickly create plug-ins for all sorts of project-types and -data.
+*freckles* is written in a way so it is possible to easily and quickly create plug-ins for all sorts of project-types and -data.
 It comes with a few default ones though, as well as examples to illustrate it's workings and capabilities.
 Here are a few of those:

 Python project
 ==============